 - Where can you get support when you feel unsafe or unsure about what you see online?

-One of the most important elements of being a good digital citizen is the ability to be digitally literate –which includes being able to filter and make sense of the vast amounts of information available to us.
+One of the most important elements of being a good digital citizen is the ability to be digitally literate.
+This includes being able to filter and make sense of the vast amounts of information available to us.
 Many online resources haven’t been scrutinised in ways that many hard copy resources have and require critical analysis.
 Although internet access makes locating tools and resources reasonably easy, you must also be able to effectively search for reliable and accurate resources and information, when it is most needed.

 - How can you become an effective ‘conscious curator’?